vuejs/v2.vuejs.org/src/api/index.md

 - **Usage:**

   Attaches an event listener to the element.
 The event type is denoted by the argument.
-The expression can either be a method name or an inline statement.
+The expression can either be a method name or an inline statement, or simply omitted when there are modifiers present.

   When used on a normal element, it listens to **native DOM events** only.
 When used on a custom element component, it also listens to **custom events** emitted on that child component.